 Mucosa is moist tissue that lines certain parts of the inside of your body.
-It is in your: NoseMouthLungsUrinary and digestive tracts Glands in this...Read Article Now Book Mark Article
+It is in your: NoseMouthLungsDigestive tractUrinary and genital tracts G...Read Article Now Book Mark Article

 General paleness affects the entire body.
 It is most easily seen on the face, lining of the eyes, inner mouth, and nails.
 Local paleness usually affects a single limb.

 How easily paleness is diagnosed varies with skin color and the thickness and amount of blood vessels in the tissue under the skin.
 Sometimes it is only a lightening of skin color.
 Paleness may be difficult to detect in a dark-skinned person and is detected only in the eye and mouth lining.

 Paleness may be the result of decreased blood supply to the skin.
 It can also be due to decreased number of red blood cells (anemia).
 Paleness of the skin is not the same as loss of pigment from the skin.
 Paleness is related to blood flow in the skin rather than deposit of melanin in the skin.

 - Anemia (blood loss, poor nutrition, or underlying disease)

 Anemia is a condition in which the body does not have enough healthy red blood cells.
 Red blood cells provide oxygen to body tissues.
 Different type...Read Article Now Book Mark Article

 - Chronic (long-term) diseases including infection and cancer

 Chronic refers to something that continues over an extended period of time.
 A chronic condition is usually long-lasting and does not easily or quick...Read Article Now Book Mark Article